 I2C LM75 Temperature Data format Example

-Example 1 : LM75 temperature sensor in its easiest mode, the master sends the address and a read bit, and then reads two bytes back.
-Since the master sent the address, the slave acknowledges to say it’s ready.
+When employing the LM75 temperature sensor in its simplest mode, the master initiates the process by sending the address along with a read bit.
+Subsequently, it reads two bytes back.
+Noteworthy is that since the master transmitted the address, the slave promptly acknowledges, indicating its readiness for further communication.
 Then the slave sends a byte, which the master acknowledges with an ACK

 .
 Then the slave sends the second byte, to which the master responds with a NACK